-Length.
-Press release length is extremely important, but it’s one of those things that never gets talked about and that always gets overlooked.
-However, with some reports showing the average reporter or editor spends just 5 seconds reading a news release before deciding whether or not to toss it in the garbage, it’s clear that length matters.
+Reports show the average reporter or editor spends just 5 seconds reading a news release before deciding whether or not to toss it in the garbage.
+It’s clear that length matters.

 How to Keep Your Press Release Short and Sweet